My mosaics are messages about consumerism and creativity.

 Tapestry Style Mosaics

-This method was popularized by Laura Skye.
+This method was popularized by Laurel Skye.
 However, my twist is that instead of using gems, crystals, and other valuable materials, I primarily use broken jewelry, found items, metal scraps, and other types of discarded bling to create my mosaics.
 The original style has fringe to look like a tapestry, but I've found I can also create unique mosaics without it.
 I hope you enjoy these - to me, they are addictive.

 Mosaics on Glass